Stopping Global Warming

 The consequences: stronger storms and more

 Global warming is the one of the most profound threats of our time — and we’re starting to feel the effects.
-In recent years we’ve seen stronger, more frequent storms like superstorm Sandy and Snowmaggedon on the East Coast.
-We’ve also seen devastating drought in the Midwest and destructive wildfires in the West, as well as historic flooding from Vermont to Iowa.
+In recent years, we’ve seen stronger, more frequent storms like Hurricane Sandy.
+We’ve also seen devastating drought in the Midwest, destructive wildfires in Colorado and elsewhere in the West, as well as historic flooding from Vermont to Iowa.

 Extreme weather could become “the new normal” as global warming wreaks havoc on our climate.
-Read our report, Global Warming and Extreme Weather, to learn more.
+Read our report, "In the Path of the Storm," to learn more.
 Global warming will also threaten our coastal communities with rising sea levels, drive many species to extinction, and threaten our health with dirtier air and the spread of infectious disease.

-The other good news is that even with Congress ignoring the need to act on global warming, many states are picking up the slack.
+The other good news is that long before President Obama’s plan, many states were filling the void on climate solutions left by congressional inaction.
 California has started implementing its landmark cap on global warming pollution, after California voters overwhelming rejected an oil industry-funded attempt to block the program.
 And five other states have similar statewide caps on their pollution, which together will result in a 270 million metric ton reduction in global warming pollution by 2020.
+That’s like planting almost 7 billion trees and letting them grow for ten years.

-One of the most important efforts outside of Washington, D.C. has been the Regional Greenhouse Gas Initiative (RGGI), an agreement between ten Northeast and Mid-Atlantic states to limit carbon pollution from power plants and invest in clean energy.
+One of the most important efforts outside of Washington, D.C., has been the Regional Greenhouse Gas Initiative (RGGI), an agreement between 10 New England and Mid-Atlantic states to limit carbon pollution from power plants and invest in clean energy.
 So far, RGGI has been a tremendous success, generating more than $1 billion for clean energy programs.

 But RGGI has come under attack from fossil fuel interests, who have helped convince New Jersey Gov. Chris Christie and others to support killing the program.
 Backsliding on this landmark policy would have serious repercussions on these states’—and the nation’s—efforts to tackle global warming.
-So our state affiliates are working to defend the program where it’s threatened, and strengthen the program so that it reduces pollution 20% by the end of the decade and moves the region toward more efficient, clean and renewable energy use.
+So our state affiliates are working to defend the program where it’s threatened.
+Recently, they helped to successfully strengthen the program so that it reduces pollution by 20% by the end of the decade and moves the region toward more efficient, clean and renewable energy use.

 - Average U.S. temperatures have increased by more than 2° Fahrenheit over the last 50 years, and 2012 is expected to be the hottest year on record.
 Temperatures are projected to rise by as much as an additional 7° F to 11° F on average by the end of the century, should emissions of global warming pollutants continue to increase.